jsoliveir/cpu-process-tuner/ReadMe.md

 Given a scenario like this:

-You're running a I7 machine (with 8 CPUs)
+You're running a I5 machine (4 Cores)
 Tons of processes are running in background...
 You figure out that a specifc process, for some reason, is consumming 100% of your total CPU power.
 This process is "burning" the machine resources and is the operating system is completly hanged.